Region: North & Central Asia

-Islam is the main religion, with most following the Sunni tradition.
-Small minority groups include Christians and Jews.
+Islam is the main religion, with most following the Sunni tradition although only a minority would consider themselves actively practicing Muslims.

 Area (sq. km):

 The climate is basically dry and hot, although subject to extremes in temperature.
 In the summer, it is not unusual to encounter temperatures of 40 degrees Celsius, whilst severe frosts and sub-zero temperatures can be encountered in winter.
 Most of the rain falls in spring (March and April).

 The best time to visit is from April until early June (spring-early summer) and from late August to October (autumn).

 Tashkent International Airport is located 6 kilometres south-east of the city centre and 5 kilometres from the Tashkent ring road.
 There are many taxi touts outside the airport and negotiating with them for the fare can be difficult so we recommend organising an Arrival Transfer in advance (included in the cost of your trip).

 All former countries of the USSR uses European two-pin plugs (220V/50AC) - round pins with no earth connections.

 Plov (Central Asia pilaf consisting of rice and fried vegetables) and shashlyk (barbecued meat) are the staple diet.
 Non and similar round breads are also common.
 Other common dishes include meat and bean stews and stuffed cabbage leaves.
 The food has a mixture of both Persian and Russian influences.

 On tour you will travel in mini-buses (usually a Toyota vehicle - either a Coaster or a Hi-ace).
 Road conditions are generally good between the major cities.